-New coronavirus variant detected in King County on Friday
+New coronavirus variant detected in King County

-The new coronavirus variant, first identified in the U.K. and recently found in Snohomish and Pierce counties, has been detected in a King County test sample, health officials announced Friday.
+A new coronavirus variant, first identified in the U.K. and recently found in Snohomish and Pierce counties, has been detected in a King County test sample, health officials announced Friday.

 University of Washington Medicine on Friday notified King County public health officials, who said the news was “worrisome, but not surprising,” according to a blog post from Public Health — Seattle & King County.

-The variant, known as the B117 strain, spreads more easily than others and quickly became the dominant strain in the U.K., King County health officials said.
+The variant, known as the B.1.1.7 strain, spreads more easily than others and quickly became the dominant strain in the U.K., King County health officials said.
 The Centers for Disease Control and Prevention predicted in a study last week that the strain will likely become the predominant one in the United States by March.

 “As we confront this more contagious strain of COVID-19, here’s the important thing to understand: The variant strain spreads in the same ways as other COVID-19 strains, it’s just better at it,” the health department’s Friday post noted.
 “That means we need to get better at our countermeasures: masks, physical distance, good ventilation and staying home when possible.”